Austria: Far-right FPÖ wins parliamentary vote — projections – DW – 09/29/2024

 Immigration concerns and an economic downturn have dominated the electoral landscape in the Alpine EU nation.

 Voting began at 7 a.m. local time (0500 GMT) and finished ten hours later.
-Over 6.3 million people of Austria's 9 million residents are eligible to vote.
+Over 6.3 million people of Austria's 9 million residents were eligible to vote.

+The head of Germany's far-right AfD party, Alice Weidel, congratulated FPÖ after the projections were published.

 The growing popularity of the FPÖ